 Download Adobe Acrobat Reader

-Student financial aid programs are intended to provide assistance to students who do not have the necessary financial resources to meet their educational costs.
+Financial Aid Student financial aid programs are intended to provide assistance to students who do not have the necessary financial resources to meet their educational costs.
 Most students qualify for some type of assistance.
+Only United States citizens and eligible noncitizens can receive federal financial aid.
 For resources that recognize academic achievement, refer to the following information on scholarships.
-Only United States citizens and eligible noncitizens can receive financial aid.

-Information about all state and federal aid programs and institutional aid programs is available from the Office of Financial Aid and Scholarships, Student Services, Room 3605, 619-594-6323.
+Information about all state, federal, and institutional aid programs is available from the Office of Financial Aid and Scholarships, Student Affairs Building, 760-768-5507.
 Information about the available programs as well as the academic standards that a student must maintain to remain eligible for such aid can be accessed at http://www.sdsu.edu/financialaid.

 Applying for Aid

 Applicants who want to be considered for all types of state and federal financial aid should apply as soon after January 1 as possible by completing a Free Application for Federal Student Aid (FAFSA).
 Since new California grant program applicants must apply by March 2, we strongly encourage all applicants to apply by this date.

 The FAFSA is all you need to begin the application process.
 You may apply by using FAFSA on the Web at http://www.fafsa.ed.gov.
 For California Dream Act-eligible students, complete the California Dream Act application at http://dream.csac.ca.gov/

 Applications are reviewed and aid awarded throughout the year based on available funding.
 To receive first priority evaluation of your eligibility for all financial aid programs, complete the FAFSA by March 2 and, by April 1, submit all financial aid documents requested.
 An application and documents submitted after these dates will receive second priority evaluation and aid awarded based on available funding at the time.